 Only the License Administrator and designated Case Administrators are able to submit support cases.
 Please be sure to verify your License Administrator and define valid Case Administrators for your Veeam licenses.
 This change only affects cases submitted via the customer portal.
 If you need immediate support, feel free to call in to the support line: https://my.veeam.com/#/support/phone-support

-Customers are now able to list people who can manage support tickets on behalf of their company – Case Administrators.
+Customers are now able to list users who can manage support tickets on behalf of their company – Case Administrators.
 By adding a Case Administrator, you invite an employee of your company, a reseller or a third-party contractor to join you in managing your cases with the Veeam® Support Team.
 Please note that Case Administrators can open cases, but they cannot manage your existing licenses.

 Note: If the link for Case Administrator Management does not load, this means you are not presently a License Administrator for any contracts.

 If you have lost access to the License Administrator account or would like it to be changed, please create a licensing case.